Himanshu5298/Synchronous-and-asynchronous-FIFO/README.md

-# Synchronous and Asynchronous FIFO
+# Synchronous FIFO memory
-Synchronous FIFO design <br>

 Understanding of buffer is such that when data come at the receiving module at a fast rate but are processed slowly or irregularly by the another module, intermediate storage, also known as buffering, is always required.
-It is a kind of junction between two differentely clocked module so that the smooth transfer of data can happen between them.
+It is a kind of junction between two same clocked module so that the smooth transfer of data can happen between them.
 FIFO is a special type of buffer.
 <br>
 The name "FIFO" stands for First In First Out.
 Here we are going to form a circular FIFO and discuss its operations.